I cut my cell phone bill by almost 70% and got a plan on the same network with more data!

 These issues may or may not be important to you, so research before choosing.
 For me, most of these are not show-stoppers, and I’m super happy with the low-cost carriers that I have had experience with.

-There dozens of MVNOs out there.
-I did some research and chose Mint Mobile because they offered an insane $15/month plan with 3GB of data ( 1GB more data than my $55/month plan from T-Mobile).
-You can get 8GB of data on their $20/month plan.
-Both require one-year pre-payment to get these rates, although there was a three-month introductory special when I signed up.
-They also have an unlimited data plan for $30/month with one-year pre-payment.
+There are dozens of MVNOs out there.
+I did some research and chose Mint Mobile because they offered an insane $15/month plan with 5GB of data (originally 4GB, 2GB more data than my $55/month plan from T-Mobile).
+You can get 10GB of data on their $20/month plan.
+Both require a one-year pre-payment to get these rates, although there was a three-month introductory special when I signed up.
+They also have an unlimited data plan for $30/month with a one-year pre-payment.

 Mint Mobile also has great reviews online.
-And yes, one of the owners of Mint Mobile is actor Ryan Reynolds (i.e., Deadpool), for what it's worth.
+And yes, one of the owners of Mint Mobile is actor Ryan Reynolds:

 Mint Mobile also includes mobile hotspot capability.
 I don’t use it very often, but it comes in handy in a pinch.